vijay12918/Portuguese-Bank-Marketing-Compaign/README.md

 ## 📌 Project Overview

-This project focuses on analyzing and modeling **direct marketing phone call campaigns** conducted by a Portuguese banking institution between **May 2008 and November 2010**.
-The objective is to **predict whether a customer will subscribe to a term deposit** based on demographic, campaign-related, and macroeconomic features.

 The project follows a complete **end-to-end data science workflow**, including Exploratory Data Analysis (EDA), feature engineering, model building, evaluation, threshold tuning, and business recommendations.

 ---